regolith-linux/i3-gnome-flashback/README.md

 Allows you to use i3 in a GNOME-Flashback session.
 Large parts of this are based on the existing [`i3-gnome`](https://github.com/lvillani/i3-gnome) project.

-This has been tested working on GNOME version **3.28**.
+This has been tested working on GNOME version **3.34**.

 # Installation

 For Arch users see the [AUR package](https://aur.archlinux.org/packages/i3-gnome-flashback/) for a more easy intallation.

-For Ubuntu (tested 18.04), ensure prerequisites are installed:
+For Ubuntu (19.10), ensure prerequisites are installed:
 ```
 sudo apt install i3 gnome-flashback build-essential
 ```